-Nursing, PUBLIC HEALTH, and AYA-LIFE SCIENCE EDUCATION MAJORS
+Nursing, PUBLIC HEALTH, CRAFT BEVERAGES, and AYA-LIFE SCIENCE EDUCATION MAJORS

 Chemistry Placement Test for entrance to CHM/CHL 140 General, Organic and Biological Chemistry

-The chemistry placement test is required of all students seeking to gain access to the CHM/CHL 140 General, Organic and Biological Chemistry, who have not passed introductory college-level general chemistry, CHM/CHL 121 or CHM 130 and CHL 130.
+The chemistry placement test is required of all students seeking to gain access to CHM/CHL 140 General, Organic and Biological Chemistry, who have not passed introductory college-level general chemistry, CHM/CHL 130.
 The placement test requires students to demonstrate an understanding of basic chemistry concepts typically covered in a high school college-prep chemistry course.
 The test covers a wide variety of topics, such as atomic structure, chemical formulas, bonding, mass, measurements, and basic mathematical conversions.
-To prepare for the exam, students are encouraged to review material from their high school chemistry class.
-Students are only able to take the test once a semester registration period, so a solid amount of preparation is encouraged before taking the test online through Sakai.
-Please contact the Administrative Assistant in the Advising Center at (419) 824-3882 to sign up to take the Nursing/Public Health chemistry placement test.
+To prepare for the exam, students are encouraged to review material from their high school chemistry class or from khanacademy.org.
+Students are only able to take the test once a semester (summer, fall, or spring), so a solid amount of preparation is encouraged before taking the test online through Canvas.
+Please contact Information Technology Services in the basement of Russell Ebeid Hall (REH 003) to sign up to take the chemistry placement test.

 SCIENCE MAJORS and AYA-INTEGRATED SCIENCE EDUCATION MAJORS

 American Chemical Society (ACS) Chemistry Placement Test for entrance to CHM/CHL 181 General Chemistry I